paolosalvatori/blob-private-endpoint/README.md

 # Install Azure CLI
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash

+# Run nslookup to verify that the <storage-account>.dfs.core.windows.net public hostname of the storage account
+# is properly mapped to <storage-account>.privatelink.dfs.core.windows.net by the privatelink.dfs.core.windows.net
+# private DNS zone and the latter is resolved to the private address by the A record
+nslookup $adlsServicePrimaryEndpoint

 # Run nslookup to verify that the <storage-account>.blob.core.windows.net public hostname of the storage account
-# is properly mapped to <storage-account>.privatelink.blob.core.windows.net by the private DNS zone
+# is properly mapped to <storage-account>.privatelink.blob.core.windows.net by the privatelink.blob.core.windows.net
-# and the latter mapped to the private address by the A record
+# private DNS zone and the latter is resolved to the private address by the A record
-nslookup "$storageAccountName.blob.core.windows.net"
+nslookup $blobServicePrimaryEndpoint

 # Login using the virtual machine system-assigned managed identity
 az login --identity